Metro Manila: Late 20th and early 21st centuries

-Fifth Philippine Republic

 In 1986, President Corazon Aquino laid down the Executive Order No. 392, reorganizing and changing the structure of the Metropolitan Manila Commission and renamed it to the Metropolitan Manila Authority.
 Mayors in the metropolis chose from among themselves the chair of the agency.
-Later on, it was again reorganized in 1995 through Republic Act No. 7924, creating the present-day Metropolitan Manila Development Authority.
+Another reorganization took place in 1995 by virtue of Republic Act No. 7924, creating the present-day Metropolitan Manila Development Authority.
 The chairperson of the agency would be appointed by the President and should not have a concurrent elected position such as mayor.
-Elfren Cruz was the last to serve as the Officer-In-Charge governor of Metro Manila.
+Elfren Cruz was the last to serve as the officer-in-charge governor of Metro Manila.

-Throughout 1988, unemployment among the country's regions was highest in Metro Manila, with 20.1% of the region's workforce being jobless according to the Department of Labor and Employment (DOLE) and the National Statistics Office.
+Throughout 1988, unemployment among the country's regions was highest in Metro Manila, with 20.1% of the region's workforce being jobless.
+The rate remained steady into 1991.
+By the year 2000, the unemployment rate in Metro Manila is at 20%.

-In 2014, then-MMDA chairman Francis Tolentino proposed that San Pedro, Laguna be included in Metro Manila as its 18th member city.
-Tolentino said that in the first meeting of the MMDA Council of mayors in January 2015, he would push for the inclusion of the city to the MMDA.
+In 1994, Mandaluyong became a highly urbanized city, and was followed by the municipalities of Makati, Muntinlupa, and Pasig, which finally became a highly urbanized city in 1995.
+In the same year, the construction of Metro Manila Skyway began, an elevated expressway that will link the north and south corridor of the metropolis.
+Mass transit projects also began construction in 1996, with the LRT Line 2 and MRT Line 3 commencing construction in that year.
+Marikina also became a highly urbanized city in 1996, followed by Las Piñas in 1997, and by Parañaque and Valenzuela in 1998.

+In the year 2000, a series of bombings occurred perpetuated by Islamic terrorists.
+MRT Line 3 was opened to the public in the same year, while LRT Line 2 opened in 2004.
+Malabon become a highly urbanized city in 2001, followed by Taguig in 2004, and finally by Navotas and San Juan in 2007.
+Only Pateros remains a municipality.
+In 2009, Typhoon Ketsana hit Metro Manila and surrounding provinces, causing widespread flooding that killed 448 people in region.
+A state of calamity was declared in the metropolis and surrounding provinces.

+In 2014, the Metro Manila Dream Plan was formulated, an integrated plan which aims to address the region's problems in the areas of transportation, land use, and environment.
+In the same year, San Pedro, Laguna was proposed to be Metro Manila' 18th member city by MMDA's then-Chairman Francis Tolentino.
 Senator Aquilino "Koko" Pimentel III filed Senate Bill No. 3029, which seeks to create San Pedro as a separate legislative district to commence in the next national and local elections if the bill was passed into law.